probe-rs/vscode/README.md

     * Package the extension with `yarn package`.
 * Install the **probe-rs-debugger** server component, using instructions from [probe-rs-debugger](https://github.com/probe-rs/probe-rs/tree/master/debugger)

+## Usage
-* Configure your own VSCode project as per instructions below.
-This repo also contains a [debug-example](https://github.com/probe-rs/vscode/tree/master/debug_example) folder, with a fully functional Embedded Rust environment on a STM32H745ZI-Q Nucleo board.
+* Configure your own VSCode project as per the [sample](#sample-launchjson) below.
-  * If you install using the extension `.vsix`, then the example folder can be found your home directory, usually something like `~/.vscode/extensions/probe-rs.probe-rs-debugger-0.2.1/debug_example`
+* There are fully configured example projects available for you to [get started]().
+The majority of the configuration is done via the `.vscode/launch.json` file, and each example folder has a `src/main.rs` to showcase basic usage.

-* **TIP:** RTT sends data into a terminal window per channel.
+* **TIP:** When using RTT, the data is streamed into a terminal window on a per channel basis.
 For multiple channels, you may want to consider using the new [VSCode Terminal tabs](https://code.visualstudio.com/updates/v1_57#_integrated-terminal) setting.

 ![probe-rs-debugger](images/probe-rs-debugger.gif)